aws/aws-nitro-enclaves-acm/README.md

 be mostly transparent to the developer, and employed via the omnitool at `tools/devtool`.

+## How to install and setup

+The user guide for the ACM for Nitro Enclaves can be found at https://docs.aws.amazon.com/enclaves/latest/user/nitro-enclave-refapp.html.

 ## Design Overview

 ACM for Nitro Enclaves is a PKCS#11 provider (i.e. a dynamic library exposing the PKCS#11 API).
-The `p11-kit` client and server are used to transport crypto operation calls from the parent instance to the enclave, where they are handled by this provider via the BoringSSL libcrypto.
+The `p11-kit` client and server are used to transport crypto operation calls from the parent instance to the enclave, where they are handled by this provider via the AWS cryptographic library.

 Here is the general flow of a parent instance crypto operation: